sph-mn/sph-web-publish/readme.md

   local "/tmp/swp-test"
 ```

-the format is scheme expressions for key and value alternatingly, with indent of two spaces per step for nesting
+the format is scheme expressions for key and value alternatingly, with indent of two spaces for nesting

 * sources-directory-name: by default, a handler is enabled which copies the sources of compiled files into a directory next to the compiled file. for example t.md would become t.html and sources/t.md. if this option is set to a string then it is the name of the directory, if it is false then the source file copying handler is disabled
 * thumbnails-directory-name: similar to source files, thumbnails are saved in a directory next to image files. if false, thumbnail creation is disabled
-* use-hardlinks: if true then hardlinks are used to build the temporary upload directory, otherwise source files are eventually fully copied
+* use-hardlinks: if true then hardlinks are used to build the temporary upload directory, otherwise source files might be fully copied
 * thumbnail-size: size of the longest side in pixels
 * remotes: a list of remote name and target path associations

 ## by cli composition
-a sph-web-publish command line interface with further customised configuration can be created
+a sph-web-publish command line interface with further customised configuration can be created. for example, to use custom markdown scheme bindings.

 example
 ```